-Since its early beginnings as a grassroots organization in 1993, the Florida Breast Cancer Foundation (FBCF) has advocated for the importance of breast cancer education and quality healthcare for all, regardless of income or location.
-Believing that everyone should have access to potentially life-saving information, screenings, and care, one of FBCF’s main areas of focus is to actively ensure that women and men receive this education, particularly in the most vulnerable and under-served parts of the state.
+Since its early beginnings as a grassroots organization in 1993, the Florida Breast Cancer Foundation (FBCF) has advocated for the importance of breast health education and quality healthcare for all, regardless of income or location.
+Everyone should have access to potentially life-saving information, screenings, and care, and FBCF actively ensures that women and men receive this breast health education in various communities throughout the state, particularly in under-served populations.

-One of these programs to support this objective is Mammograms After Sunday Service (MASS), created by The Beautiful Gate Cancer Support & Resource Centerof Miami.
-The program, previously funded by FBCF education grants, is now an FBCF signature breast health education outreach program of FBCF which aims to reduce the number of late-stage diagnosis in African American communities by providing education and access to mammograms.
+One of these programs supporting this objective is Mammograms After Sunday Service (MASS).
+The program, originally created by The Beautiful Gate Cancer Support & Resource Center of Miami and previously funded by FBCF education grants, is now FBCF's signature breast health education program.
+The FBCF signature education program, partnered with the Florida Department of Health through its Florida Breast and Cervical Cancer Early Detection Program (FBCCEDP), aims to reduce the number of late-stage diagnosis in underserved African American and other minority communities by providing breast health education and access to mammograms.

-If you are interested in hosting a MASS program at your place of worship or women’s group, please contact Pamela Burnett at 786.525.6584 or Pamela@floridabreastcancer.org.
+If you are interested in bringing the MASS Program to your place of worship or women’s group, OR would like to VOLUNTEER with the MASS Program, please contact Pamela Burnett at 786.525.6584 or firstname.lastname@example.org

 About the MASS Project